Minsener Oog: Fauna

-Lighthouse keepers who used to live on the island introduced rabbits as living a food reserve.
-As a major breeding site for seabirds, the island was placed under protection in 1959.
+Lighthouse keepers who used to live on the island introduced rabbits as a living food reserve.

+The island was placed under protection in 1959 as a major breeding site for seabirds.
 Breeding birds in 2004 were the herring gull, lesser black-backed gull, common gull, common tern, Arctic tern, Sandwich tern and little tern, as well as the magpie, carrion crow and swallow.
 While the numbers of terns amount to more than 2,000 pairs, only a few pairs of the little tern were noted.
 Shelduck and stock dove have bred in the rabbit holes.

 Tourism

 In the summer months mudflat hikes are conducted from Schillig on the mainland to the island.
 But, for conservation reasons, only a small part of the island may be entered The whole island is a nature reserve and belongs to the "quiet zone" of the Lower Saxon Wadden Sea National Park.